MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/iothub.md

 ---
 # Ingest from IoT Hub

 [Azure IoT Hub](https://docs.microsoft.com/azure/iot-hub/about-iot-hub) is a managed service, hosted in the cloud, that acts as a central message hub for bi-directional communication between your IoT application and the devices it manages.
-Kusto offers continuous ingestion from customer managed IoT Hubs, using its [Event Hub compatible built in endpoint](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messages-d2c#routing-endpoints).
+Azure Data Explorer offers continuous ingestion from customer managed IoT Hubs, using its [Event Hub compatible built in endpoint](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messages-d2c#routing-endpoints).

-## Data Format
+## Data format

 * Data is read from the Event Hub endpoint in form of [EventData](https://docs.microsoft.com/dotnet/api/microsoft.servicebus.messaging.eventdata?view=azure-dotnet) objects.
-* Event payload can be in one of the [formats supported by Kusto](https://docs.microsoft.com/azure/data-explorer/ingestion-supported-formats).
+* Event payload can be in one of the [formats supported by Azure Data Explorer](https://docs.microsoft.com/azure/data-explorer/ingestion-supported-formats).

-## Ingestion Properties
+## Ingestion properties

 Ingestion properties instructs the ingestion process.
 Where to route the data and how to process it.
 You can specify [Ingestion properties](https://docs.microsoft.com/azure/data-explorer/ingestion-properties) of the events ingestion using the [EventData.Properties](https://docs.microsoft.com/dotnet/api/microsoft.servicebus.messaging.eventdata.properties?view=azure-dotnet#Microsoft_ServiceBus_Messaging_EventData_Properties).
 You can set the following properties: